Introduction to Cryptography Bookmark has been added

 When you followed Introduction to Cryptography, the next course that you can follow is the HackLab: Malware Analysis.

 Malware stands for malicious software, scripts or code meant to aid an attacker to hack a system, keep control, steal information or to cause damage.
 Malware poses a large risk to an organization and having theoretical knowledge on this matter is not enough anymore.
 Hands-on experience is required on how to discover, analyse and fight malware and is a difficult task without the right knowledge and experience.
 During this hands-on course experience, participants will gain experience in the analysis of malware, from the initial approach of dissecting to the analysing of advanced malware.

-Until four weeks before the start of the course you can cancel free of costs or writing your participation oppose to another date.
-Cancellation within four weeks before the start of the course you will owe the full registration fee.
-If you are unable to attend, a colleague can participate at no additional cost.
-We would appreciate it if you bring them to us in good time.
+Until four weeks before the start of the course you may cancel your participation by email free of charge, or you may propose to attend on another date.
+Should you cancel within four weeks before the start of the course you will have to pay the full course fee.

-We reserve the right at any time to cancel the course or move to insufficient enrollment.
-You will be informed in due time.
+In the event of insufficient participants we reserve the right to cancel the course at any time or move the date of the event.
+If so, you will be informed in due time.